scloud19/SECipedia/Linux/Linux Basics/kernel.md

                                     More complicated because the kernel doesn't need to give away control of its current CPU in order to allow a process to run on a different CPU.
                                         Typically, the kernel does so anyway to maximize the usage of all available CPUs

-                                TODO: Bring up threads, what are cores, etc.  Read wikipedia on linx kernal, etc.

                         These "time slices" are so small that the system appears to be MULTITASKING (running processes at the same time)